 Tony Arcabascio is a true NYC legend.
 Tony's done everything from working in a pizzeria, to dancing at parties and clubs for cash.
 While eventually ending up in the magazine industry he made a couple of great friends and founded the collective brand, alife™ and the alife rivington club™.
 In 2006 he became a daddy (to little Viva), and started a new business, Tony Arcabascio Inc™.
 "Basically, I just try to work on good shit with good people...
 My plan for life."™

-Earlier this year jeffstaple was announced the fifth most important person within streetwear by Complex Magazine.
-Managing his clothing line STAPLE his store REED SPACE and his design studio STAPLE DESIGN, jeffstaple truly lives up to his own tagline "a positive social contagion".
-Over the years he's gained himself a considerable following on the underground streetwear scene.
+Earlier this year jeffstaple was announced the fifth most important person within streetwear by Complex.
+Managing his clothing line STAPLE his store Reed Space and his design studio Staple Design, jeffstaple truly lives up to his own tagline "a positive social contagion".
+Over the years he's gained a considerable following on the underground streetwear scene.
 Perhaps his most famous product were the NYC Pigeon Dunks released by Nike, causing riots wherever they where sold.
-Today the Staple Pigeons sells for over 2,000 USD on E-bay.
+Today they sells for over 2,000 USD on E-bay.

 How does a Swiss born, Belgian trained, graphic designer end up doing t-shirts for Spike Lee, collaborating with Bushwick graffiti vandals, and earning a Phd in vintage American sports uniforms?
 Over the past ten years, Kimou Meyer (aka Grotesk) has worked with almost all the key players in New York’s brand underground, drawing on his classical training and outsider’s perspective to develop an iconic graphic language and style.